 Jo Enright: Comedian

 She has mixed her comedy stand up act with a successful acting career.
 Jo has been present on the comedy circuit since the early nineties making her Edinburgh Festival debut (1995) as part of the three-hander The West Midland’s Serious Comedy Squad.
 She has gone on to appear on many TV comedy shows including Davis One night Stand and as a guest on many BBC shows.

-Jo is often heard on are screen having provided voice-overs in advertisements for Jaffa Cakes, Living TV, Sainsburys, Hutchison and Nescafe.
+Jo is often heard on our screens, having provided voice-overs in ads for Jaffa Cakes, Living TV, Sainsburys, Hutchison and Nescafe.

 - 2002: Chortle Award winner for best female circuit comic

 - 2001: Best Female on the Jongleurs Comedy Circuit, sponsored by Bodyform

 - 1996: Named comedian of the year at the Leicester Comedy Festival